*Updated for 2016!*

 - Black forest hot chocolate – gluten free

 - Salted caramel cappucino – gluten free

-- Gingerbread and cream latte- contains gluten (It’s worth noting here that this does come with a mini gingerbread man on top, the standard gingerbread latte is marked N/i)
+- Gingerbread and cream latte- contains wheat (It’s worth noting here that this does come with a mini gingerbread man on top, the standard gingerbread latte is gluten free)

 I always go to Costa and have never had a problem with any of their drinks.
 I have also tried the honeycomb hot chocolate and not had any ill effects – but it is down to each individual as to whether you’d be willing to take the risk of possible cross contamination.
 For the record, this was also delicious!
 I’ve also tried the salted caramel latte which was nice, and next on my list is the hot spiced apple which sounds divine.

-I have blogged before about the gluten free chocolate brownies (amazing!) offered by Costa and the gluten free mini bakewells, but they also have a gluten free Christmas cake.
+I have blogged before about the gluten free chocolate brownies (amazing!) offered by Costa and the gluten free mini bakewells, but they also have a gluten free Christmas cake coming back this year according to their nutrition data, which is marked gluten free and vegan.
 I’m not a fan of Christmas cake but this does look good and I’ve heard good things about it – so I will have to keep you posted!

-I hope this helps a little when enjoying a festive treat – and saves you trawling through a 37 page document!
-However, if you want to have a read of it yourself, you can find it here, click ‘download all’ in the bottom right hand corner.
+I hope this helps a little when enjoying a festive treat – and saves you trawling through an 85 page document!
+Enjoy!